Menu

 These are the most common triggers according to thyroid patients:

-• Not sticking to a good sleep routine
+• Not sticking to a predictable sleep routine (see tips for this here)

-• Being on your period or due to start on your period (hormone fluctuations)
+• Being on your period or due to start on your period (hormonal fluctuations)

-I asked the thyroid community to share the many causes of their flare ups here.
+I asked the thyroid community to share the causes of their flare ups here.

-If you’re stuck in flare up cycles, it may be because you’re doing something like this:
+If you’re stuck in a flare cycle (you experience them a lot), it may be because you’re doing something like this:

-4. Forced to stop exercising and running around because your body collapses
+4. You’re forced to stop exercising and running around because your body collapses.

-So in order to prevent more flares, we need to break this cycle!
+So in order to prevent or reduce future flares, we need to break this cycle!

 How Can I Avoid Flare Ups in Future?

-Each time you experience one, try to pinpoint what things (such as those listed above) have contributed to it.
+Each time you experience one, try to pinpoint which things (such as those listed above) may have contributed to it.
+Did you encounter any of these in the run up to your flare starting?
 Obviously the main thing to do here is then avoid them in future if possible, so as to reduce the chances of another flare.

-Some people find relief from flare-ups when they eliminate a food allergy or sensitivity, such as gluten.
+1. Some people find relief from flare-ups when they eliminate a food allergy, intolerance or sensitivity, such as gluten.
 Around 90% of people with hypothyroidism have the autoimmune disease Hashimoto’s, which is the cause for their hypothyroidism.
-[1]
+[1] And a lot with Hashimoto’s seem to do better on a gluten-free diet.
+Read more here.

-You can also look at quieting the immune response by lowing your thyroid antibodies if you have Hashimoto’s, which can even lead to the condition being in remission.
+2. You can also look at quieting the immune response by lowing your thyroid antibodies if you have Hashimoto’s, which may even lead to the condition being in remission.
 By lowering thyroid antibodies, we’re told that this puts the condition under control and means it is better managed, reducing symptoms and flare ups.
 See this article for ways to do this.
+My Hashimoto’s going in to remission has drastically reduced the amount of flares I get from once a month to once or twice a year.

-Supporting your immune system and body as a whole with good nutrition, supplements such as Vitamin C, D and Selenium, adequate sleep and keeping stress levels low can also help.
+3. Supporting your immune system and body as a whole with good nutrition, supplements such as Vitamin C, D and Selenium, adequate sleep and keeping stress levels low where possible can also help.

-Ensuring you are also addressing any adrenal dysfunction is also very key, as adrenal fatigue (though it is more accurately referred to as hypothalamic-pituitary axis dysfunction) often goes hand in hand with hypothyroidism and can cause many of the same symptoms.
+4. Ensuring you are also addressing any adrenal dysfunction is also very key, as “hypothalamic-pituitary axis dysfunction” often goes hand in hand with hypothyroidism.
+Read more about this here.

-Having your thyroid levels tested regularly and ensuring they are all optimised is also key to feeling well with thyroid disease.
+5. Having your thyroid levels and nutrient levels tested regularly and ensuring they are all optimised is also key to feeling well with thyroid disease.

 What Should I Do in a Flare Up?